 The best experiential stores engage all five senses, employing imaginative designs, textures, and narratives to do so.
 One method is to use the products themselves as triggers, a tactic used by Jo Malone, as visitors are encouraged to smell and layer the fragrances.

 The store also offers complimentary hand massages using their products, offering shoppers a highly sensory, relaxing experience while providing the sales associates with a captive audience.

 The rise of e-commerce has demonstrated the importance of convivence to people’s lives.
 So, some stores and shopping malls have incorporated features such as concierge desks, tailoring services and children’s play areas to enable visitors to enjoy the thrills of in-store shopping within their busy lives.

 Ikea has a long history of incorporating cafes into its stores, Ger Diewald, Head of Food Operations, explains “when you feed them, they stay longer, they can talk about their potential purchases, and they make a decision without leaving the store.”

 For consumer goods brands looking for a flexible, low-risk approach to retailtainment, multi-brand stores such as Situ Live, provide low-cost access to prime retail real estate.
 Products are brought to life through immersive store design and storytelling, enabling consumers to develop everlasting relationships with the featured brands.

-The first Situ Live venue will be launching in early 2021 at Westfield London, and the team are looking for innovative lifestyle brands across one of six areas: Nutrition Kitchen, Mobile Working, On the Move, Fitness and Wellbeing, Home Entertainment and Connected Home.
+The first Situ Live venue will be launching early October 2021 at Westfield London, and the team are looking for innovative lifestyle brands across one of six areas: Nutrition Kitchen, Mobile Working, On the Move, Fitness and Wellbeing, Future of Sleep and Connected Home.